TigerWit/DTN-docs/README.md

    ```

 Once you have completed all steps you have successfully become a node of the TigerWit blockchain.
-If you experience any problems setting up or operating please contact our Client Support<support@tigerwit.co.uk> team.
+If you experience any problems setting up or operating please contact our [Client Support](mailto:support@tigerwit.co.uk) team.

-  If you now wish to become a `permissioned` node, please contact our Client Support<support@tigerwit.co.uk> team.
+If you now wish to become a `permissioned` node, please contact our [Client Support](mailto:support@tigerwit.co.uk) team.